blackPacha/VAE_ABIDE1/README.md

 # VAE_ABIDE1
+This work has been made and shared by the team Institut Hypercube (https://www.institut-hypercube.org/en/, https://www.facebook.com/InstitutHyperCube/).

-The model stored here corresponds to the study "Identification of Autism Spectrum Disorders on Brain Structural MRI with Variational Autoencoders":
+The model stored here corresponds to the study "Identification of Autism Spectrum Disorders on Brain Structural MRI with Variational Autoencoders" presented at Women in Machine Learning 2018 workshop:
-(site IHC: poster + )
+(TBA)

 The architecture of the model in this git repo is:
+- Encoder:
+  - 3 (convolutional + max pooling) blocks
+  - 2 fully connected layers [2048, 1024]
+- bottleneck: 512
+- Decoder:
+  - 2 fully connected layers [1024, 2048]
+  - 3 (deconvolutional + upsampling means) blocks

+The activation function used is 'selu': https://www.tensorflow.org/api_docs/python/tf/nn/selu, https://arxiv.org/abs/1706.02515

 To use the model: